FENa Calculator: Easily Determine Sodium Levels

 In this example, the calculated FENa is approximately 42.86%.
 The explanation would depend on the clinical context and the specific ranges associated with different kidney conditions.

-This formula helps determine the percentage of filtered sodium that is excreted in the urine.
-The interpretation you provided is also accurate in terms of clinical conditions associated with different FENa values.
+This formula determines the percentage of filtered sodium that is excreted in the urine.
+The interpretation you provide accurate in terms of clinical conditions associated with different FENa values.

 FENa greater than 1% and usually greater than 3% with acute tubular necrosis and severe obstruction of the urinary drainage of both kidneys.